biicode/docs/c++/publish-reuse.rst

    <b><a href="https://www.biicode.com/accounts/signup" target="_blank">register an account</a></b>

-1. Write reuseable code
+1. Write reusable code
 -------------------------------------
-In the previous example, we created folders **user/myblock**.
+In the previous example, we created folders **username/myblock**.

 Software good practices tell us that a good design for reusing our code later is having, in this case, a **sum** function separated in its own reusable files.
 Add the following files to the folder ``myproject/blocks/username/myblock``: